Whaikaha - Ministry of Disabled People

-Whaikaha - Ministry of Disabled People is a government ministry within New Zealand's Ministry of Social Development.
+Whaikaha - Ministry of Disabled People is a government ministry within New Zealand.
 Its mission is to improve outcomes for disabled people in New Zealand, reform the wider disability system, and coordinate the Government's disability policies.
-Whaikaha formally came into existence on 1 July 2022.
+Whaikaha formally came into existence on 1 July 2022, and became a stand-alone ministry in December 2024.
+It was established to lead a partnership between the disability community, Māori and the Government, taking over the disability functions of the Ministry of Health and the Ministry of Social Development.
+The ministry aims to transform the disability system in line with the Enabling Good Lives (EGL) approach.

 Functions and responsibilities

 Whaikaha was established with two purposes; [to] lead a true partnership between the disability community, Māori and Government; and help transform the disability system in line with the Enabling Good Lives (EGL) approach.
 Whaikaha - Ministry of Disabled People purports to do things differently to other ministries by meeting their obligations under Te Tiriti o Waitangi and the United Nations Conventions on the Rights of Persons with Disabilities.
 There is an acknowledgement by the Ministry of the distinct views of disabled peoples in pre-colonial Aotearoa.
 The Ministry aims to change the relationship between disabled people and the government to one that fosters the success of individuals and recognises that they are not people in need of being ‘fixed’.

 Te Tiriti o Waitangi partnership is fundamental to the establishment of Whaikaha - Ministry of Disabled People, it is clear through its being core to the whakapapa of the organisation.
 The key principles which the Ministry aims to give effect to are;